Skip to content

 Once the package is exported, you will find it in the Exports page.

-Like any other export, you will need to get consent before you can download it (unless your project type is Localisation, in which case you will not need to go through the consent process).
 Once your consent request is approved, you should be able to select the Download No Watermark option which will then show a dialog that takes you to MediaShuttle to complete the download.

-NOTE: When you try to download a VFX package for the first time, you might get a message saying that the link is still being generated and you should come back again later.
+Note: When you try to download a VFX package for the first time, you might get a message saying that the link is still being generated and you should come back again later.
 Usually, the link is ready within a couple of minutes, so if you click the Download No Watermark button again, it should work.